-->

 Students looking to build a future in Japan improve their chances of successfully achieving these plans through the Japanese education system.
 Each part of the system is designed to groom and prepare individuals for the next stage in their journey, eventually leading to local career opportunities.
 However, if a family wishes for a more internationally-minded approach, international education may be a better option.

-International schools, such as NIS, are accredited to demonstrate international standards and deliver globally recognized curriculums.
+International schools such as NIS, are accredited to demonstrate international standards and deliver globally recognized curriculums.
 International schools offer students many unique opportunities that may be out of reach for Japanese going through the Japanese system.

 International schools are designed to nurture internationally-minded students by providing a diverse environment that celebrates global cultures and encourages collaboration and cooperation between peers coming from many different backgrounds.